 There is no Blue Food

-The food industry utilizes a number of methods to try and maintain high levels of food safety.
+The food industry utilizes a number of methods to try and alt="custom part for food processing"maintain high levels of food safety.
 One of the first methods found to be effective in plastic detection was that of computer-assisted vision detection.
 Computer-aided high‐speed cameras are utilized to scan the food product and are programmed to alert the operator under certain conditions; for instance

 if certain colors are detected.
 One color that typically stands out in food production is the color blue which does not naturally occur in most food items.
 Food equipment manufacturers often require plastic parts to be colored blue so that if pieces of the machine are unintentionally introduced into the production stream, they are easily picked up by vision detection.
 The biggest drawback to this system is that it can’t detect that which it cannot see; so buried objects or objects not on the surface of the food item may pass undetected

 Metal Detectors – Not Just for the Airport…